wzqvip/FAB_Academy_StarTracker/README.md

 #### Ways to operate this

 * Use X and Y adjust lever.
-* Type in the direction of the star.
+* *Type in the direction of the star.*
-* Type in the name of the star.
+* ~~Type in the name of the star.~~
-* Point by hand and it will follow your finger.
+* *Point by hand and it will follow your finger.*

+> Only functions the first, the second and fourth could run with bit modify.
+>
+> The second one needs a map or special calcuation. not approached.

 #### Materials: